Garden City Career Connection Academy

 Integrated Educational Training

-Integrated Educational Training (IET) program empower students to improve their scores on the Test of Adult Basic Education (TABE) and prepare students for classes in Technical careers (Health, Manufacturing, Automotive, Cosmetology, Fire Science, ETC.)
+Integrated Educational Training (IET) program empower students to improve their scores on the Test of Adult Basic Education (TABE) and prepare students for classes in Technical careers (Construction Technology, Early Childhood Edu, EMT, Healthcare, Industrial Maintenance, Manicuring, Welding ETC)

 Integrated English Literacy and Civics Education (IELCE)